 Export

-Record of all files and their formats sent using the Export function within the DroneDeploy application.
-This includes auto-exports.
+This table provides a record of all files and their formats sent using the Export function within the DroneDeploy application, including auto-exports.

 Folder

-A folder contains zero or more projects/sub-folders to organize data in DroneDeploy into groups or locations.
+A folder contains zero or more projects or sub-folders to organize data in DroneDeploy into groups or locations.

 Issue

-Log of all user-created issues on images, 3d models, maps, panos, or walkthroughs.
-One can assign priority and users to specific projects through issues.
+This table contains a log of all user-created issues on images, 3D models, maps, panoramas, or walkthroughs.
+You can assign priority and users to specific projects through issues.

 Overlay